The Godwit’s Long, Long Nonstop Journey

-Nome is a frontier town of nearly 4000 residents, currently witnessing a gold mining boom.
-Accessible only by boat and airplane, bordered on the West and South by the Bering Sea, and the North and East by miles of trackless wilderness.
+The Yellowbilled Tours uses Nome, a frontier town of nearly 4000 residents, as a base camp for your field trip.
+Nome is accessible only by ship and airplane, bordered on the West and South by the Bering Sea, and the North and East by miles of trackless wilderness.

 I began birding the Nome eco-region in 1998.
 I have been leading small-group birding trips to Nome’s eco-region since 2002.
 My trips include wildlife watching as well, providing a relaxed experience.
 We stay on the bird until everyone has a chance to observe it.
 At each sighting, we take time for birders to collaborate using the available field guides.
 Our visit will not be a high-speed tour with no time for field collaboration or in-town Nome cultural experiences.

-The small group will provide you with a very personalized birding experience.
+The small group will provide you a comfortable and very personalized birding experience.
 Our lodging is a modern motel with clean rooms and private baths.
 The weather will be mild for Nome—ranging from 30 to near 60 degrees—but will require layers of clothing for maximum comfort.

 Each morning after breakfast, we’ll pick up our own individual lunches.
 Dinners will be a hot meal of your choice in Nome.
 Cost of meals is not included in our price.

-Evening of Arrival: You’ll arrive in Nome the evening of May 27th 2022. at 7 PM on Alaska Air flight # 153 from Anchorage.
-I will pick you up at the Nome Airport.
+Evening of Arrival: I will pick you up at the Nome Airport.
 You’ll have you pre-registered in your room, then we go to dinner as a group.
 During dinner, I’ll review the required trip safety protocols.
 After dinner we’ll begin birding along the Bering Sea, Nome Harbor, Nome and Sewage Ponds.
 We can expect to see American Tree Sparrow, Chestnut-collared Longspur, Red-necked Loon and Red-necked Phalarope, up to three species of Gulls, possibly three species of Jaeger, Aleutian Terns, possible Bar-tailed Godwit and both Pacific and American Plover—all in breeding plumage.

 Day 1 Safety Lagoon and Council Road: We’ll spend the morning hours carefully searching the shorelines, lagoons, and ponds near the inlet from the Bering Sea for rarities such as Arctic Loon, Black-legged Kittiwake, Slaty-backed Gull, possible Common, Steller’s and Spectacled Eider, as well as the many resident shorebirds and terns.
 In 2014, we had King Eider on the beach.
 Then we will drive on dirt roads toward Council, a small fishing village in the interior, searching along the way for Northern Shrike, Rough-legged Hawk, Redpolls, Yellow Wagtail, and Gray-cheeked Thrush.
 In past years, we have also had White Wagtail and White-winged Crossbill on this road.
 This area represents the northern boreal forest limit on the Seward Peninsula and should also yield Varied Thrush, Boreal Chickadee, Rusty Blackbird and other spruce forest/alpine species.
 In 2011, we found a male singing Harris’s Sparrow in Council.
 In 2012, we discovered Bohemian Waxwings—very rare birds for the region.
 In 2014, we had Slate colored Junco- another bird rare considerably north of its breeding range.